(Mis-)Matching Type-B Anomalies on the Higgs Branch

 In the conformal phase, the leading contribution to the two-point function of such CBOs can be straightforwardly evaluated along the lines of the SCQCD example.
 In position space, one has

 where like in SCQCD $\mathcal C^{CFT}_L$ denotes a colour factor, this time associated with the diagonal $SU(K)$.
 From this one can read out

 We note that in the CFT phase one can use the power of supersymmetric localisation on $S^4$ to determine the two-point function for the quiver theory beyond leading order.
-This will be carried out in Sec.~\ref{localisation} and then put to use to study the holonomy of the superconformal manifold in Sec.~\ref{sec:holo}.
+This will be carried out in Sec.~\ref{localisation}.